 Sipping a cup of Chinese tea during a brief pause in the garden of her country house, Fabienne Verdier does not deny she is elated by the success of her work.
 She painted large size silk canvases for Joyce Ma’s shopping mall in Bangkok.
 After showing her work in Bangkok and at the Museum of Contemporary Arts, in Taipeh (Taiwan) at the beginning of 1998 she designed the first cover of a collection of books on China for a French publisher.
 All the paintings she put on show in a two floors gallery at Hong Kong were sold.
 Her Paris show was also quite successful: collectors from Asia, Europe and America buy paintings which fetch 20.000 dollars.
+The work is a unique and the fan following has been suddenly improving in the right way as much as possible.
+But that is something that we have to understand in the right way as there is more and more information on the artwork being wonderfully and presented in the right way as per the image source.
 And the first print of her new book, “The single stroke of the brush”, (Albin Michel, Paris), a beautiful artwork in itself, is sold out before reaching the shelves of the bookshops.

 Fabienne’s life has not always been easy.…